 Many health and social services are publicly funded in Canada,7 and it is recognized that most people in Canada (including foreign nationals) use at least some of them.
-In order to limit public expenses, the Canadian government restricts entry into Canada of foreign nationals who are expected to place an "excessive demand" on these services.8 This is where a person's HIVpositive status becomes relevant to the immigration process.
+In order to limit public expenses, the Canadian government restricts entry into Canada of foreign nationals who are expected to place an "excessive demand" on these services.8 This is where a person's HIV-positive status becomes relevant to the immigration process.

-Under Canadian law, an applicant is considered to place an "excessive demand" on health or social services if the costs of the health or social services an applicant is expected to use exceed the costs of such services for the average Canadian resident.9 To make this assessment, Citizenship and Immigration Canada (CIC) estimates the applicant's anticipated health and social services costs and compares them to the average costs for Canadians, currently estimated at CAN\$6,387 per person per year.10 If CIC considers that the applicant's anticipated annual costs are greater than this number, it will declare the applicant medically inadmissible - unless the applicant successfully contests CIC's finding (see Q.6 and Q.7).
-For people living with HIV, a finding of medical inadmissibility is generally caused by the cost of HIV medication (also known as antiretroviral medication).
-The financial or social contributions that a person may make while living in Canada are not taken into consideration in this calculation.
+Under Canadian law, an applicant is considered to place an "excessive demand" on health or social services if the costs of the health or social services an applicant is expected to use exceed the costs of such services for the average Canadian resident.9 To make this assessment, Immigration, Refugees and Citizenship Canada (IRCC) estimates the applicant's anticipated health and social services costs and compares them to the average costs for Canadians, currently estimated at CAN\$6,604 per person per year.10 In April 2018, the Minister of Immigration, Refugees and Citizenship announced that the threshold for excessive demand would be raised to three times the previous level of average anticipated health and social services costs for Canadians, or \$19,812.11 Following this announcement, IRCC established a temporary policy allowing officers to exempt individuals whose health care costs are less than three times the average Canadian per capita health and social services costs over a period of five consecutive years from the "excessive demand" threshold.12 This temporary policy will apply until regulatory changes reflecting the Minister's announcement come into force.
+If IRCC considers that the applicant's anticipated annual costs are greater than this number, it will declare the applicant medically inadmissible - unless the applicant successfully contests IRCC's finding (see Q.6 and Q.7).
+For people living with HIV, a finding of medical inadmissibility may be caused by the cost of HIV medication (also known as antiretroviral medication), although the cost of many publicly funded HIV medications should fall below the revised threshold.
+Some medications may exceed this threshold, especially when coupled with treatment for other HIV-related illnesses.
+The financial or social contributions that a person may make while living in Canada are not taken into consideration in this calculation